openstack/tempest/tempest/README.rst

 ------------

 Many openstack components include 3rdparty API support.
-It is completely legitmate for Tempest to include tests of 3rdparty APIs, but those should be kept seperate from the normal OpenStack validation.
+It is completely legitimate for Tempest to include tests of 3rdparty APIs, but those should be kept separate from the normal OpenStack validation.